 I can still cast my mind back to feel the terror, but I probably can't do better in explaining it than to let my diary entry of that night, long and feverish and above all frightened, speak for itself.
 There's all the unchanging stuff – the delaying of eating by writing; the obsession with food and bowel movements and the time; background anxiety about my thesis – but it's all already subtly unhinged, because I now know it isn't going to stay like this, even if I can't imagine how it could be any different.
-The entry begins with the sentence I quoted last week; but then in the second sentence the meaning of the first is already revised: everything has changed.

 xx kg.
 1.27 am: All is changing.
 All has changed.
 Today is my last day of starvation – and I feel as though I'm losing, bidding goodbye to, my most beloved companion.
-Yet already all has changed, today hasn't been starvation; I drank so much wine so quickly with E., talking about the appointment, the need to reach xx kg by 4th September, the practicalities of how to do it, and now I still feel quite disconnected, weirdly blithe at all the mess here, and I've eaten so much today already – crisps at lunch time, a whole brownie with the coffee we had while waiting for the taxi that never turned up, bread when I got back from seeing E., then the licked lid of the prawn cocktail, then a slice of brie, then a bit of S.'s [my mother's] muesli, then a handful of cooked rice, then finally just now the After Eight I'd taken from the hairdresser and, as ever, left to go squishy and sticky in the depths of my bag – I found it, unwrapped it, ate it, felt an undercurrent of fear – mustn't go down the binge-eating/bulimic route – but mostly the indifference, the ease, the pleasure of eating it.
+Yet already all has changed, today hasn't been starvation; I drank so much wine so quickly with E., talking about the appointment, the need to reach xx kg [2 kilos more] by 4th September, the practicalities of how to do it, and now I still feel quite disconnected, weirdly blithe at all the mess here, and I've eaten so much today already – crisps at lunch time, a whole brownie with the coffee we had while waiting for the taxi that never turned up, bread when I got back from seeing E., then the licked lid of the prawn cocktail, then a slice of brie, then a bit of S.'s [my mother's] muesli, then a handful of cooked rice, then finally just now the After Eight I'd taken from the hairdresser and, as ever, left to go squishy and sticky in the depths of my bag – I found it, unwrapped it, ate it, felt an undercurrent of fear – mustn't go down the binge-eating/bulimic route – but mostly the indifference, the ease, the pleasure of eating it.
 And so – I'm to have a breakfast of pain au chocolat (241 calories), and an afternoon tea of custard tart (235).
 E. had to try to chose stuff for me, and then buy it for me; I couldn't.
 He's been unimaginably generous. [...]
 S. got back home at 11ish; we spoke and I told her tomorrow's provisions.
 I don't know how terrified I am.

 It was funny: although I'd made the decision to start doing things differently tomorrow, it was as if my body and mind were decided, and eager, even, to change today.
 I could never have eaten all those extra things in the daytime otherwise.
 Yet that doesn't mean the fear was any less.
 Rather, it was an almost surreal fear, partly because for so many years that which it denoted – eating again – had been so completely unthinkable.
 Also, I suppose, because the fear was self-inflicted (eating more today was in no sense part of any clearly necessary plan).
 And also, perhaps, because over the past month especially, I'd had to contemplate this day, or a day like this, and see whether I could bear it – and now it was actually here, for real.